WeAreAcademy/mark-react-proj--tv-shows/level-300.md

 1. Complete all minimal requirements from level 200
 1. Tidy up the summaries: the original data for the episode summaries contained html tags such as `<p>`.
 If you haven't already done so, have your _code_ remove these from the string before displaying it on screen.
 Do **not** try to fix these by manually editing the data file(s)!
    1. Ensure this summary-cleaning functionality is extracted to a pure function and add a unit test for it.
 3. Ensure the app works with different data.
 Change the data file (at least temporarily) so that it is [the data from The Simpsons](https://api.tvmaze.com/shows/83/episodes).
 Then, ensure your app still runs fine with this specific data.
 If it doesn't, you'll need to diagnose the cause and change your code to resolve the problem.
+(Once you're close to a solution, it's possible you'll want to read about [TypeScript type guards and type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates)).
    1. (Optional) Write a test (e.g. with react testing library) to check that your app can now correctly display data which was previously causing a problem.